 a depot and lots to be sold for businesses and residfences.
+The depot

-above.
-The arrival of the town's first train in 1886 was celebrated by a free ride (albeit
+of the town's first train in 1886 was celebrated by a free ride (albeit

-Garrison's first school, a log church/ church burned that same
+Garrison's first school, a log church/schoolhouse burned that same

 year.
 Classes were taught in homes until the Mineral Springs Institute

 Since incorporation proceeding were interupted in Nacogdoches,

-that number by 1915.
+number by 1915.
 Mineral springs made Garrison a (minor) health resort.

 Excavating clay for firebrick and exploiting the small coal deposits

 Photo Courtesy Ken